imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 Apart from the technology side of things.
 There are some considerations I’d like to go through.

 ### Performance
 Data is expensive.
 I wanted to keep my portfolio site as small as possible so users won’t waste data on it.
 There are a couple steps that I took to keep the site small.
-[Functional](//www.jon.gold/2015/07/functional-css/) approach towards styling my portfolio is one of them.
+Functional approach towards styling my portfolio is one of them.
 The idea of immutable classes and reusing them for everything is amazing.
 No more custom classes.
 Less lines in CSS.
+For more about functional and scalable CSS, read [this](//mrmrs.io/writing/2016/03/24/scalable-css/) or [this](https://blog.colepeters.com/building-and-shipping-functional-css/).

 Apart from that, I went about inlining my styles into the `<head>` to eliminate the need of HTTP request for my stylesheets.
 The tradeoff here is to have inline styles within the `<head>`.
 Ultimately, I think it is worth it.